Financial-Times/origami/README.md

 # Origami Proposals

-This repository is used to propose and track new [Origami] components.<br/>
+This repository is used to propose and track new [Origami] components, or patterns which impact multiple components.<br/>
 For more information, please view the [Contributing Guide].

 ## Proposal Backlog

-The **[Proposal Backlog]** is where you can track and edit new Origami components.
+The **[Proposal Backlog]** is where you can track and edit proposals.
 We recommend checking here first before proposing a new component.

 ## Propose a new Component

-The **[Contributing Guide]** outlines how to propose a new component.
+The **[Contributing Guide]** outlines how to create a new proposal, including how to propose a new component.

 ## Credit